-As discussed in Section 6 below, state and federal law requires rapid CEQA review of permit applications for wireless projects, and only provides a limited window of time and discretion for addressing aesthetic issues.
+As discussed below, state and federal law requires rapid CEQA review of permit applications for wireless projects, and only provides a limited window of time and discretion for addressing aesthetic issues.
 A simple and well defined process, with standard solutions where appropriate, will help avoid permit approval by default.

-5.4.7.
+4.7.
 Permitted Telecommunications Sites.
 Establish a preference for colocating new telecommunications facilities at existing telecommunications sites.

-As noted in Section 6 below, federal and state regulations provide for favorable treatment of wireless facility permit applications when a site is already used for such purposes.
+As noted below, federal and state regulations provide for favorable treatment of wireless facility permit applications when a site is already used for such purposes.
 By establishing policies that take existing telecommunications into account when reviewing permit applications and provide for more rapid decision-making, the City can encourage greater use of existing sites.

-5.5.
-Smart Cities
+5. Smart Cities

-- 5.5.1.
+- 5.1.
 Broadband Building Standards.
-Require projects to provide broadband connectivity and include the infrastructure components necessary to support broadband, similar to requirements for other essential utilities. - 5.5.2.
+Require projects to provide broadband connectivity and include the infrastructure components necessary to support broadband, similar to requirements for other essential utilities. - 5.2.
 Broadband Wiring Standards.
-Establish standards for broadband wiring in residential and commercial buildings, similar to standards for other utilities. - 5.5.3.
+Establish standards for broadband wiring in residential and commercial buildings, similar to standards for other utilities. - 5.3.
 Smart Building Requirements.
 Specify "smart building" requirements for land use and construction permits for all projects (public, commercial, residential, industrial).